mattmawhinney/rawdata/_posts/2013-07-11-studying-for-dev-bootcamp.markdown

 ### Get a whiteboard ###

-Besides them just being great fun to draw on the provide a very accessible way to quickly talk a variety of different programming problems.
+Besides being great fun to draw on, whiteboards provide a very accessible way to quickly talk through a variety of different programming problems.
 Programmers love whiteboards as you can discuss functions, database schemas, site maps or even wireframe out designs.
 Get a small one for your office or room.
 Best purchase you could make beyond